-Dr. Zuberi is Associate Professor of Social Policy at the Factor-Inwentash Faculty of Social Work and School of Public Policy & Governance at the University of Toronto.
-His research interests include inequality, poverty, social policy, health care, urban studies, work & labour, education, housing, immigration, and Canada-U.S. comparative research.
+Dr. Zuberi is RBC Chair and Associate Professor of Social Policy at the Factor-Inwentash Faculty of Social Work and School of Public Policy & Governance at the University of Toronto.
 Prior to his appointment at the University of Toronto, he was the William Lyon Mackenzie King Research Fellow at Harvard University and a faculty member in the Department of Sociology at the University of British Columbia, Vancouver.
-He is currently completing research projects on social policy and poverty, immigrant access to services and settlement experiences, and reducing hospital-acquired infection rates.
+In 2015, he was elected member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists.
+He is currently completing research projects on social policy and urban poverty, health policy, education, immigrant access to services and settlement experiences, reducing hospital-acquired infection rates and hospital employment.

 Zuberi, D. (2013) Cleaning Up: How Hospital Outsourcing is Hurting Workers and Endangering Patients.
 Ithaca, NY: Cornell University Press.